-Mis- and disinformation struggles – In 2019, Congress struggled on reaching an agreement for a national privacy law.
+Mis- and disinformation struggles – In 2019, Congress struggled to reach an agreement for a national privacy law.
 In 2020, Congress could approach how to better regulate/remove/control the misinformation campaigns that appear on social media channels along with the huge consequences that go with the circulating disinformation.

 What do you predict for 2020?